HitchBOT: Travels

 The press reported the robot's "hitchhiking" in many countries.
 From July 27, 2014, to August 21, 2014, it hitchhiked across Canada from the Institute for Applied Creativity at NSCAD University, Halifax, Nova Scotia, to Victoria, British Columbia.
-At a First Nations powwow, it was given a name translating as "Iron Woman".
+The robot spent a weekend with the Wiikwemkoong First Nation, it was given the name "biiaabkookwe" translating as "Iron Woman" from the Anishinaabe.
 The robot was so popular that its GPS had to be disabled sometimes to prevent crowds from bothering those who took it into their homes.

 A second hitchBOT machine was made, and in February 2015, it hitchhiked around Germany for ten days.
 For three weeks in June 2015, it hitched around the Netherlands.

 HitchBOT then attempted to cross the United States from Boston to San Francisco, starting July 17, 2015.
 After two weeks, on August 1, 2015, a photo was tweeted, showing that the robot had been stripped "beyond repair" and decapitated in Philadelphia.
 It was located by some people following its progress on its website.
 The head was never found.
 Frauke Zeller, co-creator of hitchBOT, said: "We can see on all our data that the tablet and battery and everything shut off at the same time, so it must have been when they vandalised the bot."